Diana Campbell (curator): Career

-Campbell Betancourt's focus is inter-Asia dialog and can be seen through her exhibitions and public programmes.
-She chairs the board of the Mumbai Art Room, has been a research fellow at the Henry Moore Institute, the Fukuoka Asian Art Museum and the FRAC Champagne-Ardenne, and has collaborated with sculpture parks including Yorkshire Sculpture Park, de Cordova, and Wanas Konst on commissions of Indian sculpture.
+Campbell chaired the board of the Mumbai Art Room, has been a research fellow at the Henry Moore Institute, the Fukuoka Asian Art Museum and the FRAC Champagne-Ardenne, and has collaborated with sculpture parks including Yorkshire Sculpture Park, de Cordova, and Wanas Konst on commissions of Indian sculpture.
+She was a nominee for the 2016 Independent Curators International Independent Vision Curatorial Award.